Khaled El-Sayed (Photo: Courtesy of Freedom for The Brave Facebook Page)

 El-Sayed, a member of the Youth for Justice and Freedom Movement, has been arrested several times since the 2011 uprising that toppled autocrat Hosni Mubarak.

-In January 2014, he was arrested during protests commemorating the third anniversary of the revolution against Mubarak and spent over a month in jail, during which he claimed he was subject to torture.
+In January 2014, he was arrested during protests commemorating the third anniversary of the popular revolt and spent over a month in jail, during which he claimed he was subjected to torture along with others.